 “The foundation identified a real need for caregivers and family members that wasn’t on the Cancer Center’s radar,” said Alan Rosmarin, MD, the Gladys Smith Martin Chair in Oncology and professor of medicine at UMass Medical School, chief of hematology/oncology at UMass Memorial and co-deputy director of the Cancer Center.
 “As a result, these new guest chairs have enhanced the quality of the patient and family experience dramatically.”

-This past spring, WeBeatCancer.org donated 30 additional guest chairs so that every infusion room has one.
+In the spring of 2013, WeBeatCancer.org donated 30 additional guest chairs so that every infusion room has one.
 The organization also provided a BOSE sound system for the Remillard Meditation Room, a tranquil healing space for patients and family members located on the sixth floor of the Ambulatory Care Center at UMass Memorial’s University Campus.

 Gallahue is just grateful for the opportunity to help others going through what he endured.